BenOvermyer/benovermyer.com/content/kb/uses.md

 ## Alienware Aurora R11

 I bought a dedicated gaming PC after I missed gaming too much on my Mac.
 For a long time I used Windows, but when I "upgraded" to Windows 11, I ran into too many issues and replaced it with Pop_OS! as my sole operating system.
-I'm loving gaming on Linux now that I've figured out how to properly use Proton.
+However, while most games ran fine in Proton, I ran into a few that had severe problems.
+One of them would automatically ban your user account if it detected you were using Linux.

+So, now I'm on Windows 10.

 ## 2019 MacBook Pro 16"